-Students who receive any form of financial aid must consult with the One Stop Student Center at onestop@sandiego.edu if their registered units drop below the required number of units for continuation of aid.
+Students who receive any form of financial aid must consult with the Torero Hub team by submitting the student inquiry form if their registered units drop below the required number of units for continuation of aid.

 Students who discontinue class attendance and neglect to withdraw officially from the course are subject to failing the class.
 Courses dropped before the drop deadline will not be included on the transcript.
 Courses officially dropped between the last day to add classes and the last day to withdraw from classes will receive a grade of 'W' (not included in the GPA).
 After the drop deadline, a grade will be reported for all courses.